rtotheb2000/macOS-ThinkPad-T480s-catalina/README.md

 - Installation of catalina beta using clover v2.4k r4972
 - WQHD resolution
 - WiFi (Dell DW1830)
-- By plugging in a Apple Trackpad 2 via USB I was able to get into the trackpad preference menu (even after unplugging it afterwards)
+- By plugging in an Apple Trackpad 2 via USB I was able to get into the trackpad preference menu (even after unplugging it afterwards)

 ## Issues